owenthewizard/minimal-initramfs/hooks/README.md

 # minimal-initramfs/hooks

 This directory holds functions used to enable extra initramfs functionality.
-All only files with the suffix `.hook` are sourced.
+Only files with the suffix `.hook` are sourced.
 Extra files needed by the hook shall be placed in a directory of the same name.
 Files suffixed by `.files` list files that should be sourced from the machine the initramfs image is being built for or provided by the user.

 ## base